lightning-goats/cyberherd_extension/cyberherd_explanation.md

 ## How Payouts Work

-**Daily Reset Notice**: Remember that the CyberHerd resets every night at midnight UTC, so all accumulated zaps and memberships start fresh each day.
+**Daily Reset Notice**: Remember that the CyberHerd resets every night at midnight (Local Time), so all accumulated zaps and memberships start fresh each day.

 When the Lightning Goats feeder activates (around 850 sats), payments are automatically split: